thunderbird/webext-docs/folders.rst

       :name: [``includeSubFolders``]
       :type: (boolean)

       Specifies whether the returned :ref:`folders.MailFolder` object for each parent folder should include its nested subfolders .
-Defaults to ``false``.
+Defaults to :value:`false`.

 .. api-header::